-Scope recognises the detrimental effects of gender pay gaps in the workplace and is dedicated to addressing these disparities among our people.
+Scope recognises the detrimental effects of gender pay gaps in the workplace and is dedicated to addressing any disparities among our people.

 Our gender pay gap analysis and context

-Scope NSW: Reported an average total remuneration GPG of -21.6%, which surpasses the national average and industry standard.
+Scope NSW: Reported an average total remuneration GPG of -80.8%, which surpasses the national average and industry standard.
+This is influenced by supported wage participants.

 Drivers of our gender pay gap